ketakopter/spq/README.md

 * [Showcase](examples/Spq_showcase.ipynb) - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ketakopter/spq/HEAD?filepath=examples%2FSpq_showcase.ipynb) - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ketakopter/spq/blob/main/examples/Spq_showcase.ipynb)

+## What SPQ is, and what is not

+The goal of SPQ was to be able to quickly work with quantities and output results in different units, especially for interactive work.
+The variables derive from `float` and `np.ndarray` to be able to feed them to existing functions, and the value is internally stored in SI units (by default) in order to have consistent computations.
+The idea was to work with numerical values, no strings needed.
+Having the units as attributes makes it really easy to write the output in the wanted units or plot them, like `plt.plot(x.mi, y.mph)`.

+Also, the definition of physical quantities and units should be easy.
+The json file defining the defaults was easy to prepare and extending it is immediate.

+SPQ is **not** intended to be a full-fledged physical quantities library, like when you multiply a length by a force you get a torque (or an energy...).
+Doing that would need to define relationships between physical quantities, define how operators work, and it would over-complicate the library for the intended use.
+Doing computations with SPQ objects just results in floats or arrays; it's up to the user to initialize whatever physical quantity with the results.

 ## Requirements

 SPQ works with Python 3 (tested with Python 3.6).
 The only needed dependency is Numpy (tested with Numpy 1.19).